PaddlePaddle/PaddleOCR/doc/doc_en/PP-OCRv3_introduction_en.md

 <a name="3"></a>
 ## 3. Optimization for Text Recognition Model

-The recognition module of PP-OCRv3 is optimized based on the text recognition algorithm [SVTR] (https://arxiv.org/abs/2205.00159).
+The recognition module of PP-OCRv3 is optimized based on the text recognition algorithm [SVTR](https://arxiv.org/abs/2205.00159).
 RNN is abandoned in SVTR, and the context information of the text line image is more effectively mined by introducing the Transformers structure, thereby improving the text recognition ability.

-The recognition model of PP-OCRv2 was directly replaced with SVTR_Tiny, and the recognition accuracy increased from 74.8% to 80.1% (+5.3%), but the prediction speed was nearly 11 times slower, and it took nearly 100ms to predict a text line on the CPU.
+The recognition accuracy can be increased from 74.8% to 80.1% (+5.3%) by replacing the recognition model of PP-OCRv2 with SVTR_Tiny, while the prediction speed nearly 11 times slower.
+It takes nearly 100ms to predict a text line on CPU.
 Therefore, as shown in the figure below, PP-OCRv3 adopts the following six optimization strategies to accelerate the recognition model.

 <div align="center">
     <img src="../ppocr_v3/v3_rec_pipeline.png" width=800>
 </div>

 Based on the above strategy, compared with PP-OCRv2, the PP-OCRv3 recognition model further improves the accuracy by 4.6% with comparable speed.
-The specific ablation experiments are as follows:
+The ablation experiments are as follows:

 | ID | strategy |  Model size | accuracy | prediction speed（CPU + MKLDNN)|
 |-----|-----|--------|----| --- |